AmineMahdioui/biblioth-que-VBA/ReadMe.md

 - [ ] Corriger `Jour_Disponible` dans le formulaire `livraison`
 - [ ] Fix validation case for LivreRefForm : get collection and editeur ids when non exists (should ask to create? or keep as 0)
+- [ ] make jour dispo a dorp list of days
 # working on
 - [ ]  userform `Commande` : fix the code to fill the command sheets